JayMontana36/mythic_menu/README.md

 ```

 >NOTE: The above is a single function from my LS Customs Script, please don't expect it to work.
 If it's not released on our Github yet please don't ask for the full script.

+>NOTE: Yes, there is a JS client file.
+I was looking to see what sort of overhead there was using JS for the client stuff opposed to the LUA.
+From the bit of testing it was a significant overhead compared to the LUA implementation so I did abandon it.
+Left it for the sake of having it in case I change my mind down the road.